balena-os/balena-engine/.github/ISSUE_TEMPLATE.md

 ---------------------------------------------------

 The GitHub issue tracker is for bug reports and feature requests.
-General support for **docker** can be found at the following locations:
+General support for **balenaEngine** can be found at the following locations:

-- Resin.io Support Forums - https://forums.resin.io/
+- balena.io Support Forums - https://forums.balena.io/

 General support for **moby** can be found at the following locations: